Get Free Seed Catalogs In the Mail

 This company has been around since 1879, so they must be dependable.
 Sorry to say, I've never tried them.
 They offer flower, herb and vegetable seeds along with gardening supplies.

 I've ordered from this catalog in the past.
 They are much like Gurneys.
 They offer vegetable, flower and herb seeds along with gardening supplies.
-I believe this company is now owned by the same people as Gurneys and if you order one catalog, you'll probably get both.

 Stokes offers herb, flower and vegetable seeds.
 They have been around for years, so you can rely on them.
 The company also sells to commercial growers.